neondatabase/website/content/docs/reference/glossary.md

 The compute endpoint associated with a primary branch remains available if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch.

-A primary branch cannot be deleted.
+You can change your primary branch, but a branch designated as primary cannot be deleted.

 For more information, see [Primary branch](/docs/manage/branches#primary-branch).